romanini/mediaAssets/README.md

 management of the upload process and on providing a sane service for automated use; a user interface is unnecessary.

-To uplaod call:

-/upload.php  -- passing in Filedata with the post request

-To get the original image call:

-/getImage.php -- passing in id= with the media ID you got back from upload.php

-To get the thumb-nail call:

-/getThumbnail.php -- passing in id, height, width, and desired extension.
+To make this work you first need to point a web servers's doc root to:

+./webroot

-To make this work you should add the following to your mySQL server:
+Second you need to add the following to your mySQL server:

 GRANT ALL PRIVILEGES ON *.* TO 'guest'@'localhost' IDENTIFIED BY PASSWORD '*11DB58B0DD02E290377535868405F11E4CBEFF58'